Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Management Network

-The management network is used for:
+The management network is used for these functions:

-Accessing the Nexus Dashboard GUI (Graphical User Interface)
+Accessing the Nexus Dashboard GUI (graphical user Interface).

-Accessing the Nexus Dashboard CLI (commandline interface) via SSH
+Accessing the Nexus Dashboard CLI (commandline interface) via SSH (Secure Shell).

-DNS (Domain Name System) and NTP (Network Time Protocol) communication
+DNS (Domain Name System) and NTP (Network Time Protocol) communication.

-Nexus Dashboard firmware upload
+Nexus Dashboard firmware upload.

-Intersight device connector
+Intersight device connection.

 Data Network

-The data network is used for:
+The data network is used for these functions:

-Nexus Dashboard clustering
+Nexus Dashboard clustering.

 Networking Requirements

-Two Logical Interfaces per Nexus Dashboard Node.
+Two logical interfaces are required per Nexus Dashboard node:

-Connectivity between the Nexus Dashboard nodes is required on both networks with the following added round trip time (RTT) requirements.
+Connectivity between the Nexus Dashboard nodes is required on both networks with the following added round trip time (RTT) requirements:

 Application